openhab/openhab-addons/bundles/org.openhab.binding.dscalarm/README.md

 ## Discovery

 The DSC Alarm binding incorporates a discovery modes in order to find DSC Alarm systems.
 There is the Envisalink bridge discovery mode which performs a network query for any Envisalink adapters and adds them to the discovery inbox.
-This bridge discovery mode is started manually through Paper UI.
+This bridge discovery mode is started manually through the UI.
 After a bridge is discovered and available to openHAB, the binding will attempt to discover DSC Alarm things and add them to the discovery inbox.
 The TCP Server bridge does not implement bridge discovery but will utilize thing discovery once it is online.

 Note:
 The Envisalink Bridge discovery does a TCP scan across your local network to find the interface.
 This may create issues on the network so it is suggested that caution be used when trying this discovery.
-The recommended method would be to manually add and configure the bridge through the 'dscalarm.thing' file or the Paper UI.
+The recommended method would be to manually add and configure the bridge through the 'dscalarm.thing' file or the UI.
 And then allow the binding to discover the DSC Alarm things.

 ## Thing Configuration